sandeep06011991/myblog/_phdlog/November20.md

 2. Be up and working early @ 7.
 Related cause is wasting time on youtube.
   Why do I take forever to get up.
 Week1 failure, lets move gym to morning and program heat to 75 at 5.
   5 start rolling, Start work by 10.
 10-6 offical work.
 No long breaks during office hours.
+  Me gymming at night is one reason why I sleep late.

   Because I sleep late @ 2, given how tired from gym.
 I am not so suprised I wake up late.
   Have a hard deadling of 10-11.
 Get up early if needed.
   I need atleast 8 hours of sleep.